Weave Code

 symfony/security-bundle

-Symfony SecurityBundle integrates the Security component into the Symfony full-stack framework, providing authentication, authorization, firewalls, user providers, and access control configuration for applications built with Symfony.
+Symfony SecurityBundle integrates the Security component into the Symfony full-stack framework, providing authentication, authorization, and related security features with seamless configuration and framework tooling.

 View on GitHub